JaredCorduan/JaredCorduan.github.io/notes/recursive-mode-of-thought.md

 \\]

 The "diagonal" of the Ackermann function, \\(d(m)=A(m, m)\\), grows incredibly fast.
-One way to see this is by comparison to the explosive Knuth's up-arrow notation.
+One way to see this is by comparison to the explosive up-arrow notation from Knuth.
 A single arrow represents exponentiation:
 \\(
 x\\uparrow y = x^y